marguerite/golang-packaging/README.md

 >  BuildRequires: golang(xxx)

-in specifications for for packages built with golang-packaging.
+in specifications for packages built with golang-packaging.